 - Select View from the Excel toolbar.
 Select Freeze Panes from the view options; this will open a dropdown menu where there are options to select the rows or columns which we want to freeze.
 Select Freeze Top Row; this will freeze the top row of the active worksheet in place and allow us to browse the rest of the data without disturbing the top row.

 - A Tiny grey straight line will appear just below the 1st row.
 This means the first row is locked or frozen.

 Next, we take a look at the next most commonly used function in the Freeze Pane feature, freezing the first column.
 This can be done using the following steps:

 - Select Freeze Panes from the view options.
 From the dropdown menu, select Freeze First Column and this would freeze the first column in place, allowing us to browse the rest of the data without disturbing the first column.

 A Tiny grey straight line will appear just below the 1st Column.
 This means the first column is locked or frozen.

 Both of these features can be used simultaneously and make it easier for us to analyze data.
-As we have seen in the examples, knowing the basic structure of the table helps us decide what we want to freeze.
+As we have seen in the examples, knowing the table’s basic structure helps us decide what we want to freeze.

 Here is an example of the practice table with the first row and first column frozen.

-Now, this brings us to the most useful function in the freeze panes feature, which is freezing multiple columns and rows in place.
+This brings us to the most useful function in the freeze panes feature, freezing multiple columns and rows.

-This is a function I like to use the most because it enables the user to freeze and unfreeze rows and columns based on any number of parameters depending on what the structure of the data in the worksheet is.
+This is a function I like to use the most because it enables the user to freeze rows and unfreeze rows and columns based on any number of parameters depending on the structure of the worksheet’s data.